-- project type - project size/importance/complexity - loads to be imposed on the foundation soils - types of loads (ie static, dynamic) - critical tolerances for the project (eg settlement limitations) - vertical and horizontal variations in the soil profile as determined from CPT/borehole logs and visual identification of soil types in the laboratory - known or suspected peculiarities of the site soils (ie liquefaction potential, soft soils, swelling soils, collapsible soils, organics, etc.).
+- > project type - project size/importance/complexity - > loads to be imposed on the foundation soils - > types of loads (ie static, dynamic) - critical tolerances for the project (eg settlement limitations) - vertical and horizontal variations in the soil profile as determined from CPT/borehole logs and visual identification of soil types in the laboratory known or suspected peculiarities of the site soils (ie liquefaction potential, soft soils, swelling soils, collapsible soils, organics, etc.).

 The selection of tests should be made in the context of developing a reliable soil profile and providing the primary soil parameters required for design.

-Table 4.1 presents a summary list of the NZS/BS standards commonly used for laboratory testing of soils, as well as specialised cyclic shear strength tests that are specifically applicable to earthquake engineering.
-Also included are ASTM standards which may be specifically applicable to geotechnical earthquake engineering.
+Table 4.1 presents a summary list of the NZS/BS EN ISO standards commonly used for laboratory testing of soils, as well as specialised cyclic shear strength tests that are specifically applicable to earthquake engineering.
+Also included are ASTM standards which may be specifically applicable to earthquake geotechnical engineering.
 It is recognised that Australian Standards may also be applicable for certain types of testing.

-Following this subsection are brief commentaries on typical soil properties, and both common and specialised tests utilised to determine them.
-These discussions assume that the reader has access to the latest volumes of NZS and ASTM standards containing details of test procedures and so that he/she can refer to them in connection with this presentation.
+Following this subsection are brief commentaries on typical soil properties, and both common and specialised tests used to determine them.